movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Final-link removal records a zero-link inode and an orphan marker in the same handle as namespace removal.
 Last-close cleanup first commits if that inode has pending ordered data, then deletes mappings and xattrs in reserved batches, reducing batch size under space pressure.
+Validation counts the remaining tree items so small or final batches reserve only their work, with a floor at the minimum cleanup budget.
 Each intermediate commit retains the inode, marker, and remaining byte accounting.
 The final batch removes inode and marker together and can share a transaction with later namespace operations;
 minimum-reserve cleanup commits promptly to replenish protected space.
 Freed allocations remain unavailable until publication.
 Mount uses the same cleanup engine across all file trees, including outside the selected